 Harlon, my husband, was a Circulation Manager in the newspaper industry before taking time off to care for our youngest son, Jack.
-He and I met while finishing our English B.A.s at the University of Central Florida in Orlando, Florida, in 1993.
+He and I met while finishing our B.A.s at the University of Central Florida in Orlando, Florida, in the early 1990s.
 Harlon was born and raised in Orlando but most of his people are from East Texas.
 Yee-HAW!
 Harlon has been taking care of our little guy, including homeschooling, since 2012.
-He also picks up some evening shifts at the store and bags all our bulk candy because after doing it myself for seven years, I kind of loathe it.
-He also gets dragged into building stuff I come up with for my rather elaborate store windows that you all seem to enjoy so much.
+Since COVID began, he and Jack have been extra cautious due to underlying conditions.
+He gets dragged into building stuff I come up with for my rather elaborate store windows that you all seem to enjoy so much and for lugging things around for Destination Carlisle.

 Georgie, Tommy, and Jack are our three boys.
-Georgie is a 2019 graduate of Dickinson College, and Tommy has been working full time in the family business since graduating high school but recently started attending HACC.
+Georgie is a 2019 graduate of Dickinson College and now works at the Dickinson Archives.
+He recently said he has "retired" from the shop--we'll see about that.
+Tommy has been working full time in the family business since graduating high school.
+He also helps immensely with the events we host and Destination Carlisle.
 Both the older boys have been a part of our store--tasting, stocking, cashiering, advising--since they were 12 and 10.
 Jack attended "pre-school" at Georgie Lou's and is now homeschooled.
-Jack isn't talking yet and has physical and mental challenges that keep him from experiencing life like other kids.
-He's not at the store much anymore--he kind of hates it--but he might walk up to you with an iPad in his hands and look up inquisitively if he is.
-Don't be alarmed if he gets too close--he just doesn't understand personal space.
+He isn't at the store much anymore--he kind of hates it now, unfortunately.
+Jack isn't talking yet even though he's a teenager and has physical and mental challenges that keep him from experiencing life like other kids due to having a rare genetic condition, called ZTTK Syndrome.
+He is still like a toddler in every way but size.
+He was recently diagnosed with osteoporosis as well, so we face many challenges as a special needs family.
+We appreciate your support and understanding as we juggle both our family's needs and our small business.